phatkhongbeo266/runner-app/README.md

 # Level Up Application

-Achieve your fitness goals with **Level Up**, an intuitive app designed to track and analyze your running activities with precision.
+Achieve your fitness goals with **Level Up**, a comprehensive app designed to track and analyze your running activities with precision.
 Whether you're a seasoned marathon runner or just starting out, Run Tracker offers real-time GPS tracking, insightful statistics, and interactive graphs to help you stay motivated and improve your performance.

 ## Key Features

-- **Real-Time GPS Tracking**: Record your runs with accurate GPS tracking and save your routes.
-Share your mapped-out paths with friends and family to celebrate your milestones.
+- **Real-Time GPS Tracking**: Record your runs with GPS tracking and save your routes.
+Share your mapped-out paths with friends and family to celebrate your milestones and become your motivation for the next run.

-- **Comprehensive Running History**: Keep a detailed log of all your runs, including distance, time, and calories burned, so you can monitor your improvement over time.
+- **Comprehensive Running History**: Keep a detailed log of all your runs, including distance, time, and calories burned, so you can review your improvement over time.

 - **Detailed Graphs & Analysis**: Dive into your stats with easy-to-read graphs showing your performance metrics such as speed, distance, and time.
 Use these insights to identify trends and areas for improvement.